BR3NDAN-L8N/Next_Turorial/README.md

 } = await fetchCardData()                           // then we can do this
 ```

-Sometimes we need to wait for a previous request to complete before doing another.
+Sometimes this is ideal when we need to wait for a previous request to complete before doing another.

-To run requests in parallel we can use `promise.all()`
+When you don't need to wait, run requests in parallel with `promise.all()`

 ```ts
 const data = await Promise.all([                    // all 3 requests start at the same time